cisco/mindmeld/docs/source/userguide/kb.rst

 In the example above we have a query string ``fish and chips`` to search against knowledge base field ``name`` and restaurant ID string ``B01DEEGQBK`` against ``restaurant_id`` field.
 Basic search API finds the best results matching all queries specified.

-It's also possible to specify one custom sort criteria with the basic search API.
+It's also possible to specify custom sort criteria in basic search API.
 The following parameters are supported to specify custom sort criteria.

 ==================== ===
 **_sort**            the knowledge base field used for sorting.